AaronGullickson/piat_physical_activity/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Physical Activity and Grades

 # Introduction

 Throughout the the term, you will be working to build up an analysis of a specific research question, detailed below.
 You will complete several Putting It All Together assignments that ask you to analyze a dataset using the specific tools you have learned.
 For each assignment, you will report your results in a brief report.
 The ultimate goal of this set of assignments is a final complete research report on your specific research question.

-## Research Topic:
+## Research Topic: Physical Activity and Grades

-Describe research topic
+We will use the Youth Risk Behavior Surveillance System (YRBSS) data to examine the relationship between a high school student's level of physical activity and their grades in school.
+We will also examine whether this relationship varies by the gender of the student.
+Specifically, wwe will address the following research questions:

 ### Research questions

-1. x related to y
+1. What is the association between a high school student's level of physical activity and their grades in school?
-2. contextual variable
+2. Does the relationship between a high school student's level of physical activity and their grades vary by the student's gender?

 ## Technical Details